IntellectGen/flashface/README.md

 ```

 ## Inference
 We train a model with about 400M samples on 8 x A100-80G with total batch size 64.
-Please download it from [here(not ready currently)]() !
+Please download it from [here](https://huggingface.co/IntellectGen/FlashFace) !
+For inference, use `insightface` to crop align face firstly, and then modify `nference.py` to run.
+At least 8GB VRAM required.

 ```bash
 python inference.py
 ```